There There (song): Music video

 Yorke asked Oliver Postgate, the creator of Bagpuss, to create the music video for "There There", but Postgate declined as he was retired.
 Instead, a stop-motion-animated video was created by Chris Hopewell.
 Yorke instructed him to make a video similar to the folk tales of the Brothers Grimm and the Czech animator Jan Švankmajer.
 Hopewell described it as "fifties East European genre animation, overlaboured and naive".
 The video debuted on the Times Square Jumbotron in New York on 20 May 2003, and received hourly play that day on MTV2.
+In 2020, Greenwood said it was Radiohead's best video.

 In the video, Yorke enters a forest and walks around a town consisting entirely of animals.
-He sees numerous events play out, such as a wedding, and finds a golden jacket and a pair of golden shoes.
+He sees numerous events play out, such as a wedding, and finds a golden jacket and a pair of golden boots.
 He puts them on, awakening a group of crows, who chase and attack him.
-The shoes give Yorke super speed, but the effect wears off when the crows fly away and his feet become tangled in ivy.
-He breaks free, but the shoes fall off.
+The boots give Yorke super speed, but the effect wears off when the crows fly away and his feet are trapped by growing vines.
+He breaks free, but the boots fall off.
 His feet become tree roots, and Yorke becomes a tree.
 The crows rest on the branches.

 Reception

-"There There" reached number four in the UK Singles Chart and number one in Canada.
-It also received moderate airplay from US modern rock stations, peaking at number fourteen on the Hot Modern Rock Tracks chart, and was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal.
+"There There" was released as the lead single from Hail to the Thief on 21 May 2003.
+The Guardian described the choice of a more conventional rock song as "diplomatic" following the divided response to Radiohead's previous albums Kid A and Amnesiac.
+The single reached number four on the UK singles chart and number one in Canada.
+It also received airplay on US modern rock stations, reaching number fourteen on the Hot Modern Rock Tracks chart, and was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal.
 The music video won the MTV Video Music Award for Best Art Direction at the 2003 MTV Video Awards.

+In 2020, the Guardian named "There There" the 27th-greatest Radiohead song, writing that its "hooks and arrangement were deceptively crafty ... making its turbulent climax hard to shake".
+In 2025, Rolling Stone named it the 196th-greatest song of the 21st century so far.
+The editor Rob Sheffield wrote that "for some of us 'There There' will always be the definitive Radiohead classic, the song you'd play for a visiting Martian who asked what this band was all about".